-Accomplishment: In 2011-12 we produced about 200 single crosses and about 275 threeway and four-way crosses were made involving FHB resistance sources.
-Marker assisted selection (MAS) was used for F_1 enrichment for the 3BS FHB resistance locus in nine threeway population and F_2 enrichment for the 3BS resistance locus was done in 13 single-cross populations (MAS done in cooperation with Gina Brown-Guedira, USDA-ARS).
-About 32 F_3 and F_4 bulks were grown in the inoculated and mist-irrigated FHB nursery and heads were selected under heavy FHB disease pressure.
+In 2012-13 we produced about 240 single crosses and about 200 three-way and four-way crosses were made involving FHB resistance sources.
+Marker assisted selection (MAS) was used for F_1 enrichment for the 3BS FHB resistance locus in seven three-way populations and F_2 enrichment for the 3BS resistance locus was done in 11 single-cross populations (MAS done in cooperation with Gina Brown-Guedira, USDA-ARS).
+About 24 F_3 and F_4 bulks were grown in the inoculated and mist-irrigated FHB nursery and heads were selected.

-Impact: The crosses of scab resistant parents by adapted high yielding parents will provide populations that can be used for development of scab resistant varieties.
+The crosses of scab resistant parents by adapted high yielding parents will provide populations that can be used for development of scab resistant varieties.
 These crosses are the source of variability that will be used for future development of scab resistant soft red winter wheat varieties.

-Accomplishment: Soft red winter wheat breeding lines with a high level of FHB resistance (better than Ernie) with high yield potential were increased for potential release for licensing and potential commercial production.
+Soft red winter wheat breeding lines with a high level of FHB resistance (better than Ernie) with high yield potential were increased for potential release for licensing and potential commercial production.

-Impact: Lines that enter commercial production provide seedsmen and producers with additional FHB resistant varieties.
+Lines that enter commercial production provide seedsmen and producers with additional FHB resistant varieties.
 The availability of improved varieties with FHB resistance provides additional choices for seedsmen and producers and contributes to an overall reduction in DON and decreased susceptibility to FHB.
 For the seed industry in this part of the Midwest, release of breeding lines for licensing results in breeding lines being grown on larger acreages than release as a named variety.
 Thus, licensing results in greater impact than release as a public variety because there is no marketing for a public variety.